LINKS

-Australian-Japanese Association of the Northern Territory AJANT was established in 1989 to foster a greater understanding and friendship between Australian and Japanese people in the Northern Territory.
+Australian-Japanese Association of the Northern Territory AJANT was established in 1989 to foster greater understanding and friendship between Australian and Japanese people in the Northern Territory.

 Contemporary Asian Australian Performance (CAAP) (formerly Performance 4a) is the only professional arts company dedicated to making exceptional contemporary Asian Australian work for all audiences.

-Cowra Breakout Association organises the annual commemoration of the tragic Cowra Prisoner of War Breakout on 5 August 1944.
+Cowra Breakout Association organises the annual commemoration of the Cowra Prisoner of War Breakout on 5 August 1944.

 DENSHŌ The Japanese American Legacy Project is a non-profit organization started in 1996, with the initial goal of documenting oral histories from Japanese Americans who were incarcerated during World War II.
 This evolved into a mission to educate, preserve, collaborate and inspire action for equity.